Dissecting Cloud Migrations and the Role of Automation

 - Rotation of secrets

-An additional challenge with security is that unlike other work streams the approach in cloud is substantially different.
-On-premise security is largely a centralized function revolving around firewalls, IDS, IPS, endpoint security and OS.
+An additional challenge with security is that unlike other work streams, the approach in cloud is substantially different.
+On-prem security is largely a centralized function revolving around firewalls, IDS, IPS, endpoint security and OS.

-- Application Services: This is the area where we have our virtual machines, databases, NoSQL, object store, cdn, elastic search, redis, memcache, message queues and other supporting services.
-Further in this area are DR, backup, Image templates, resource management and other such supporting functions.
+- Application Services.
+This includes virtual machines, databases, NoSQL, object store, CDN, Elasticsearch, Redis, memcache, message queues, and other supporting services.
+Further in this area are disaster recovery, backup, Image templates, resource management, etc.

-- Application Provisioning: Depending on the application packaging type, different automation techniques and tools can be applied.
-For example if its a vanilla virtual machine then ansible can help automate deployments.
-For containers we have Kubernetes, Amazon ECS and Azure Webapps.
-EMR, Data bricks are options for data science workloads
+- Application Provisioning.
+Depending on the application packaging type, different automation techniques and tools can be applied.
+For example, Ansible can automate deployments of vanilla virtual machines; Kubernetes for containers; and EMR and Databricks for data science workloads.

-- CI/CD: There are probably 25+ good CI/CD tools in the industry from our good old Jenkins to CircleCI, Harness.io, Azure Devops and so on.
+- CI/CD.
+There are over 25 good CI/CD tools in the industry, from Jenkins to CircleCI, Harness.io, Azure DevOps, etc.